jb18529/Police_Website/README.md

 Developed a website that allows police officers and admin to search and retrieve results related to people, vehicles, incident reports, fines and offenses.
 Implemented MySQL database, used PHP server side and HTML, CSS and Javascript client side.

-Click on psxjb9-20508981_InstallationFiles folder to see user and technical manual for further instructions.
+See user and technical manuals for further instructions.